• Skip to primary navigation

 Toast the Noodles.
 Add the fideo noodles and stir.
 Cook for 3 minutes, stirring often, until they turn golden brown.

 Simmer.
-Pour in the tomato mixture and chorizo (if using) and bring to a boil.
-Cook for 10 minutes, or until the noodles have absorbed the sauce and are cooked to your preference.
+Pour in the tomato mixture and cooked chorizo (if using) and bring to a boil.
+Cook for 10 minutes, stirring constantly, until the noodles have absorbed the sauce and are cooked to your preference.

 Serve It Up!
 Remove from heat, garnish and serve.